• Discover boat-in spots from Sucia’s anchorages to the trails of Stuart and Jones Island

 ✔ Tip When considering Washington Park or Squalicum Harbor or Cornet Bay as your departure/return point, don't let the minimal highway mileage differences influence your choice.
 For us, where we are headed on day #1 and where we plan to be on the last day are what we have found determine our best place to begin.
 Of course, some of us just plan to go sailing with little consideration for where we spend the night.

-The San Juan Islands are a world apart, yet remarkably
+The Islands are a world apart, yet remarkably

 accessible.
-When you're pulling into a harbor aboard your boat or arriving via
+When you're pulling into a moorage aboard your boat, or arriving via

 a Washington State Ferry, the islands welcome you and offer something for every